bilalkh1/google-auth-nodejs/README.md

     callbackURL: ""
  }
 ```
+#### Before you run this code you should create a sql database and then change the name of the database in /config/config.json
 ## To run this code you can use the following commands :
 * npm install
 * nodemon server